To speed up the photo retouching process and be consistent at all times, our collection…

-Landings are your digital storefronts, acting as individual entities for promoting and selling products.
-A good landing page can drastically change the course of your business, which is also why creating a good landing page that talks to your customers is a tough challenge to undertake.
+Landing pages are digital storefronts that act as individual entities for promoting and selling products.
+A good landing page can drastically change the course of your business.
+That is why creating a good landing page that talks to your customers is a tough challenge to undertake.
 The elements that go into designing a landing page greatly exceed the traditional values that older generation websites had.
-For example, when internet marketing was just getting started, a typical landing page consisted of a big heading, a video file embedded with Flash, and a big wall of text that consisted of promises, and other garbage messages.
+For example, when Internet marketing was just getting started, a typical landing page consisted of a big heading, a video file embedded with Flash, and a big wall of text that consisted of promises, and other garbage messages.

-We live in 2016, in times where a startup / small business is willing to spend $10,000 to $50,000 dollars on unique website designs that come with in-built management platforms in them.
+We live in 2021, in times where a startup/small business is willing to spend $10,000 to $50,000 dollars on unique website designs that come with built-in management platforms.
 There’s a reason a front-end developer can earn up to $100,000 if he is persistent with his career choice.
-While you won’t be able to replicate a design word for code, and codeline for codeline, you will be able to yield some significant understanding of how certain web design aesthetics work, and last time we checked — doing this was completely legal.
-In fact, you can often see much of what continues to evolve on web as the evolution of a previously built aspect.
+While you won’t be able to replicate a design word for code, you will be able to yield some significant understanding of how certain web design aesthetics work; the last time we checked, doing this was completely legal.

 - Themes for WordPress Blogs